naftalix/Sign-Service/README.md

 * Each file can be signed to user by digital signiture.

-* The Node.js file repository server will later be uploaded here as a separate GitHub repository.
+* The Node.js repository server will later be uploaded here as a separate GitHub repository.